EU AI Act: What Does It Actually Mean for Your Business?

 The answer depends on what you are doing with AI.
 Are you building an AI system?
 Using one internally?
 Selling AI into the EU?
 Using a general-purpose AI model?
 Putting AI in a product that touches hiring, credit, education, law enforcement, healthcare, safety, or other regulated areas?
 The AI Act does not treat all AI the same.
 Your obligations depend on your role, your use case, and the level of risk.

-EU AI Act: practical starting point:
+EU AI Act: Practical Starting Point

 1. What AI are we using?